Scille/parsec-cloud/docs/adminguide/hosting/index.rst

 Go to https://127.0.0.1:9090/buckets/add-bucket to create a new bucket named ``parsec`` with the features ``object locking`` toggled on.

-After that you will need to restart the ``parsec-backend`` (that likely exited because it wasn't able to access the S3 bucket):
+After that you will need to restart the ``parsec-server`` (that likely exited because it wasn't able to access the S3 bucket):

 .. code-block:: bash

-  docker compose -f parsec-server.docker.yaml restart parsec-backend
+  docker compose -f parsec-server.docker.yaml restart parsec-server

 Test the SMTP configuration & server
 ------------------------------------